Trial of Sam Ke Ting

 The modified bicycle (Malay: Basikal Lajak) case is a traffic accident that took place on 18 February 2017 in Johor Bahru, Malaysia.
-Sam Ke Ting, a 22-year-old salesgirl, ploughed into a group of teenagers on modified bicycles, resulting in the death of 8 teenagers and injuries to another 8.
+Sam Ke Ting (沈可婷 (Shěn KěTíng)), a 22-year-old salesgirl, ploughed into a group of teenagers on modified bicycles, resulting in the death of eight teenagers and injuries to another eight.
 Sam was charged with recklessly and dangerous driving causing death.

 The accident quickly gained widespread public attention in the country about the issue of modified bicycles on the road.
 There were also extensive public debates if the parents of the teenage victims should be held responsible for their lack of supervision.
 The case also resulted in a blanket ban on all powered micro-mobility devices in 2022.

 Sam was found guilty of her charges by the Johor Bahru High Court on 13 April 2022 and was served a six years jail sentence and an MYR6000 fine.
 However, she was acquitted by the Court of Appeal (COA) on 11 April 2023.